Letters from the Specific Carbohydrate Diet support group

 alternative / supplimental treatments.
 I happened to stumble across some

-information on Elaine's book while searching the web for UC inforamtion, and
+information on Elaine's book while searching the web for UC inforamtion,

 it led me (albeit in a round-about fashion) to this group.